Tag Archives: growth

 I just celebrated another birthday.
 As I mature, although not always pain-free, I am thankful to God for my health and for surrounding me with great friends and loved ones.
 My family continues to grow as my son recently married and I embrace my new daughter-in-love.
 I know in God’s perfect timing, a new little addition will be added…ah yeah!

-So yeah, I endured some hardships but I learned a lot of lessons along the way.
+So yeah, I endured some hardships, but I learned a lot of lessons along the way.
 I am stronger today because of them.
-No matter what life has dealt, I have always strived to become better instead of bitter.
-I believe we can turn stumbling blocks of defeat and difficulties, into stepping-stones of purpose and peace.
+No matter what life has dealt me, I have always strived to become better instead of bitter.
+I believe we can turn stumbling blocks of defeat and difficulties into stepping stones of purpose and peace.
 I came across a quote that said: “Pain is inevitable, but misery is optional.”
 Let that sink in.
 Some of us remain miserable all our lives.
 I don’t want to be that person, do you?

 8 Comments